Chapter Eight

 pounds in your bag, no matter what it is.
 And deciding where to place what is

 left behind.
-And wondering how my final few days in Pondicherry are going to
+And wondering how my final few days in Pondicherry

 Friday morning, April first.
 Yesterday, nine of us are here, and eight